schaldach/schaldach/README.md

-## Hi there 👋, I'm a Brazilian Computer Scientist and Full Stack developer.
+## Hi there 👋, I'm a Brazilian Computer Scientist and (aspiring) Data Scientist.
 ### In my profile you will find projects involving Web development, Data Science and Math.

 💻 Technologies you will find in my Github repositories (or that I have worked with) 💻